knative/serving/docs/spec/spec.md

   envFrom: ... # Optional

   # image is either provided as pre-built container, or built by Knative Serving from
   # source.
-When built by Knative, set to the same as build template, e.g.
+When built by Knative, this should match what the Build is directed to produce, e.g.
   # build.template.arguments[_IMAGE], as the "promise" of a future build.
   # If buildRef is provided, it is expected that this image will be
   # present when the referenced build is complete.